 We've all heard the age-old advice on successful relationships.
 Could that same wisdom be applied to our clients?

-We've rounded up 10 classic rules of a happy, long-lasting relationship, so you can continue to send those monthly invoices.
+We've rounded up ten standard rules of a happy, long-lasting relationship, so you can continue to send those monthly invoices.

 1. Learn to listen more

-It's easy to fall into the trap of assuming we always know what's best for our client, especially if we've been with them for a while.
+It's easy to assume we know what's best for our client, especially if we've been with them for a while.
 But we can't possibly know everything.
 We have to listen more to what our client is saying – get to the heart of their ongoing problems and be prepared to continue learning ourselves.
 Nothing stays the same, after all.

 2. Learn to communicate successfully

 If you leave your client hanging for weeks on end, how will they know whether you're working on their business?
 A happy client is someone who knows what's going on.
-In which case, communicate with them on a regular basis.
+In which case, communicate with them regularly.
 Send a weekly update every Monday morning, detailing what you'll be focusing on that week – even if you won't be able to squeeze them in.
 Schedule a regular conference call to catch up.
-And definitely book a face-to-face meeting at least once a month, as nothing beats sitting in front of your client to strengthen your relationship.
+And book a meeting at least once a month, as nothing beats face-to-face communication to strengthen your relationship.